infoatgodreams/GoDreams-Repository/Volume 2/Care Standards/GOI & Indian Standards/Aftercare Guidelines Karnataka.md

 - regular health checkups and benefits under national health mission
 - linkages with professional doctors/hospitals which the young person&#39;s can access on his/her own in case of the need
-- Mental health care and planning to assess the young person&#39;s reality should be mandatory and conducted by mental health experts
+- Mental health care and planning to assess the young persons reality should be mandatory and conducted by mental health experts
 - Counselling facilities must be available to all young persons and especially for those with behavioural, conduct and mental disorders

 ### Employment Related Benefits